 To receive a weekly e-newsletter and information about upcoming events, please click here.

-For additional information about the East Asian Area Studies Major and Minor please visit our Degree, Programs and Requirements page or contact Dr. Frank L. Chance.
+For additional information about the East Asian Area Studies (EAST) Major and Minor please visit the Degree, Programs and Requirements page or contact EAST Faculty Advisor, Dr. Ayako Kano.